-Embrace the concept of one humanity where we learn to see more of our commonalities and similarities with people from across the world despite the differences in cultures, languages, ethnicities, and roots.
+Embrace the concept of one humanity where we learn to see more of our commonalities and similarities with people from across the world despite the differences in culture, language, ethnicity and roots.

-Our needs for holistic well-being are universal and a good design can help us achieve that for generations to come.
+Our needs for holistic wellbeing are universal and a good design can help us achieve that for generations to come.